canonical/crypto-config/README.md

 `switch <profile>`'.

 ### get
-Return the current profile in use.
+Return the profile currently in use.

 ### status
-Show the current profile in use.
+Show the profile currently in use.
 May show more in the future.
-This is meant for interactive use rather than for scriptiing.
+This is meant for interactive use rather than for scripting.

 ### switch \<profile\>
 Use this profile.